Can My Ex Force Me to Sell the House? [Updated 2021]

 - Refusal of sale but an order is placed regulating the right to occupancy

 - Sale is granted but suspended for a short period

 - Partition the co-owned property (in exceptional circumstances)

-Did you know SOLD.CO.UK operate a fully managed way to sell your house fast?
+Did you know SOLD.CO.UK is one of the leading online estate agents in the U.K and operate a fully managed way to sell your house online?
 This can be particularly useful if you are going through a stressful divorce or separation and feel it is easiest to sell.
-We are the UK’s fastest estate agent and our service won’t cost you a penny – we even cover your legal fees!
-Our database of 20,000 pre-qualified trusted buyers will definitely be interested in buying your home and we will also advertise via major property sites on your behalf too.
+We are one of the UK’s leading estate agents and our service won’t cost you a penny – we even cover your legal fees!
+Our database of 20,000 pre-qualified trusted buyers will definitely be interested in buying your home and we will also advertise via major property sites on your behalf too. we can also help you find a new home with our portfolio of properties for sale.
 It couldn’t be easier to sell online with SOLD.